Axial twist theory: History

-may occur when the cerebrum does not turn during early embryology.

-Cephalopagus or janiceps twins are conjoined twins who are born with two faces, one on either side of the head.
-These twins have two brains and two spinal cords, but these are located on the left and the right side of the body.
-According to the axial twist model, the two nervous systems could not turn due to the complex configuration of the body and therefore remained on either side.

 Evolution

 The axial twist is thought to have evolved in a common ancestor of all vertebrates, but the mechanism remains speculative.
 However, twisting and asymmetric development are well known from other deuterostomes, such as Echinodermata, Cephalochordata, and Tunicata; as well as from gastropods.

-De Lussanet et al. posit two possible evolutionary origins: one, that an ancestral vertebrate turned to its left side during the transition from a free-swimming larva to a bottom-feeding adult stage, like modern-day flatfishes.
+De Lussanet and Osse posit two possible evolutionary origins: one, that an ancestral vertebrate turned to its left side during the transition from a free-swimming larva to a bottom-feeding adult stage, like modern-day flatfishes.
 The other hypothesis is that an ancestor of vertebrates was a bottom-feeder that turned to the left to move around, with this body position evolving to the orientation of the free-swimming last common ancestor.
 This second hypothesis would connect to the lifecycle of the closely related Cephalochordata, which have a mouth that is initially on the left side before moving to ventral position but lack an axial twist.
 Following the hypothesis of Dzik et al. (1995), de Lussanet suggests that if the second hypothesis is correct, then the first stage was the enigmatic Ediacaran fossil Dickinsonia, and the second stage is represented by the early Cambrian Yunnanozoon.

 Even the most distant clades of vertebrates – the agnathan lampreys and hagfish – possess an optic chiasm and contralateral brain organization, as well as a left-sided heart and asymmetric bowels.
 Also, every vertebrate has a contralateral organization of the forebrain.
 Fossil skull impressions of early vertebrates from the Ordovician and later show the presence of an optic chiasm.